RUCAIBox/HaluEval/README.md

-# HaluEval: A Large-Scale Hallucination Evaluation Benchmark for Large Language Models
+# HaluEval: A Hallucination Evaluation Benchmark for LLMs

 This is the repo for our paper: [HaluEval: A Large-Scale Hallucination Evaluation Benchmark for Large Language Models](https://arxiv.org/abs/2305.11747).
 The repo contains: